Financial matters

 Tuition fee

 Every EU student who enrolls in one of the English-taught bachelor programmes pays the same tuition fee as a Dutch student.
-The tuition fees for EU students for the academic year 2025-2026 are € 2.601,00.
+The tuition fee for EU students for the academic year 2025-2026 are € 2.601,00.

-The tuition fees for non-EU students (excluding students from Iceland, Liechtenstein, Monaco, Norway, and Switzerland) for the academic year 2025-2026 are € 10.360,00
+The tuition fee for non-EU students (excluding students from Iceland, Liechtenstein, Monaco, Norway, and Switzerland) for the academic year 2025-2026 are € 10.360,00

 The deadline for paying the tuition fee is: